ameegus/ClearLineage/README.md

 ClearLineage is a system theme bringing the absolute finest of transparency effects to your system.

-This mod currently supports LineageOS 17 - 19.

 To get an impression of the theme, click yourself through the
 [interactive image gallery](https://programminghoch10.github.io/ClearLineage).

 ### Prerequisites

+This mod currently supports LineageOS 17 - 19.

 This mod uses a combo of Magisk-injected system overlays and LSPosed hooks.

 You can use the mod without LSPosed, but it won't work as well and is not recommended.

-### Compatibility

-* On LineageOS 17 the Theme is still in development
-* On LineageOS 18 the Theme is working perfectly
-* On LineageOS 19 the whole system looks different, but hey, someone gotta fix Google's bad design choices `¯\_(ツ)_/¯`

 ### Installation